Python programming with applications to bioinformatics

 - How to work with biological data using external libraries.

-- Edit and run Python code
+- Being able to edit and run Python code

-- Write file-processing python programs that produce output to the terminal and/or external files.
+- Write file-processing Python programs that produce output to the terminal and/or external files

 - Create stand-alone python programs to process biological data